-- (b) Predominance of defective or inadequate street layout Observed Roadway improvements including road realignment, curbs, and sidewalks will improve the existing street layout and function ability. - (d) Unsanitary or unsafe conditions Observed
+(b) Predominance of defective or inadequate street layout - Observed

+Roadway improvements including sidewalks, curbs, and filling/repaving pot holes will improve the existing street layout and function ability for pedestrians and vehicles.

+(d) Unsanitary or unsafe conditions - Observed & data supported

-The private investments and onsite development will eliminate the excessive litter and dumping as well as provide a safe and welcoming environment with enhanced lighting and streetscape for vehicles and pedestrians.
+The private investments and onsite development will eliminate the excessive litter and graffiti as well as provide a safe and welcoming environment with enhanced lighting and streetscape for vehicles and pedestrians.